Calendar & Events

 • Practice cancelled on calendar → Automatic message sent to team parents

-• Conference scheduled → Automatic reminder messages sent
+• Conference scheduled → Automatic reminder messages sent before the event

 • Event tomorrow → Day-before reminder message triggered

-Calendar + Hallways (if applicable)
+Calendar + Hallways

 • Assembly on calendar → Expected mass student movement, system accounts for it